kamilfranek/kamilfranek.github.io/Earnings Report/_posts/2019-05-08-google-alphabet-financial-results.md

 </style>

 Google is a company that does a lot of things.
-But what is **Google really good at** and became a household name for is **search** where it commands **90+% market share**.
+But what is **Google really good at** and became a household name for is **search** where it commands **90+% market share** and using AI in Google's products.

+Before I start my guide tour of Google/Alphabet financial results, let's remind ourselfs how does google earns it monedy and what it mainly focuses on.

 Google is doing so many things at once that the management decided to reorganize its structure in 2015 and created holding company **Alphabet** that currently owns Google as its subsidiary together with all the other different businesses that were part of Google and they started calling them "Other Bets."

 However, **none of the Alphabet's "Other Bets" holdings is earning any significant revenues so far**.
 Quite frankly if you talk about Alphabet, you talk about Google and vice versa.
 All the talk about self-driving cars, hot air balloons providing internet, mosquito elimination and other similar projects so far did not translate into financial results.

+On the other hand Google's capabilities in AI as cle

-In this article, I will walk you through the Alphabet's annual report to see how it is generating its income.
+In this article, I will walk you through the Alphabet's annual report to see how it is generating its income and analyze its financial results.
 First few paragraphs summarize its annual earnings reports with more detail breakdown later.

 ## How Does Google/Alphabet Make Money?

 Google (Alphabet) is active in many areas, but its main source of income is digital advertising. **Advertising made 85% of $137bn of Alphabets revenues** in 2018.

 Google is earning money from advertising mainly by **selling ads on its own sites** (they call them Google properties).
 It is not only Google.com search but also Gmail, Google Maps, YouTube, Google Play.
-Revenue from Google properties **makes the majority (70%) of Google's revenues.**
+Revenue from Google properties **makes the majority (70%) of Alphabet's revenues.**

 Another way how Google makes money from advertising is from **selling ads placed on other sites that Google does not own**.
 Companies or even individual bloggers will input a piece of Google's code on their websites and Google will start showing ads there, pocketing money from advertisers, taking its cut and paying the rest to site owners.
 Share of this non-google sites advertising revenue on total Alphabets revenue is **15%.**